lispBM: A Lisp for Microcontrollers

 LispBM (LBM) is a lisp or scheme like programming language for microcontrollers.
 LispBM also borrows a couple of ideas from Erlang when it comes to concurrency, message passing, pattern matching and process monitoring.
 The LispBM runtime system can be compiled for either 32 or 64 bit platforms and runs on a wide range of hardware such as for example STM32, NRF52, ESP32 or X86.
 When running the LispBM runtime system on a microcontroller it can be built on top of ChibiOS, FreeRTOS or ZephyrOS or, if you are adventurous, on bare-metal.
-LispBM can also be built to run on top of a regular linux.
+LispBM can also be built to run on top of a regular linux (and now even Windows).

 Who wouldn’t want a REPL (read eval print loop) on their embedded platform?
 This is what LispBM is for!